-Unlike some cities, Brooklyn Center isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brooklyn Center are a mix of both white- and blue-collar jobs.
+Brooklyn Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brooklyn Center is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Brooklyn Center who work in office and administrative support (13.80%), sales jobs (8.72%), and management occupations (6.27%).
+There are especially a lot of people living in Brooklyn Center who work in office and administrative support (13.06%), sales jobs (9.95%), and management occupations (6.79%).

 Also of interest is that Brooklyn Center has more people living here who work in computers and math than 95% of the places in the US.

 For the size of the city, public transportation in Brooklyn Center is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Brooklyn Center, the benefits are reduced air pollution and congestion on the highways.

 The percentage of adults in Brooklyn Center who are college-educated is close to the national average for all communities of 21.84%: 19.89% of the adults in Brooklyn Center have a bachelor's degree or advanced degree.